facelessuser/coloraide/docs/src/markdown/compositing.md

 > [!example] Experimental implementation based on the draft spec of [Compositing Level 2][compositing-level-2]

-Display the sum of the source image and destination image and clamp the color components.
+Display the sum of the source image and destination image and clamps the components such that they don't exceed 1.

 Source | Destination | Result
 ------ | ----------- | ------